Atoroidal surface bundles: Mapping class groups of closed surfaces

+pseudo-Anosov surface groups of genus at most $h$ is comparable to the number of $\pi_1(M_8)$--commensurability classes of convex cocompact surface groups of genus at most $h$.
 The proof is completed by noting that the number of commensurability classes of cocompact \textit{fuchsian} subgroups of $\pi_1(M_8)$ of genus at most $h$ is comparable to a linear function of $h$, by the discussion at the end of \cite{Vulakh}.\footnote{We thank M. Stover for bringing \cite{Vulakh} to our attention.} \end{proof}

 {

 \textsc{Department of Mathematics, University of Wisconsin, Madison, WI} \texttt{kent@math.wisc.edu}

 \textsc{Department of Mathematics, Rice University, Houston, TX} \texttt{cjl12@rice.edu}